About the degree programme

 Andy Hopker

-Andy graduated from BVM&S Veterinary Medicine in 2003.
-He has:
+Andy graduated from the Bachelor of Veterinary Medicine and Surgery in 2003.

-• worked in mixed practice for ten years and in UK private practice
+• worked in mixed practice for ten years in the UK private practice

 • volunteered in India working with NGOs

-• worked as a clinician and lecturer at the R(D)SVS in Farm Animal Practice
+• worked as a clinician and lecturer at the Royal (Dick) School of Veterinary Studies in Farm Animal Practice

 • run an education programme for small farmers in rural India